Kallur Vadakkummuri: Demographics

 Schools:Saraswathy Vilasam LPSchool, Annanadu may be the oldest in this village.
 It is a small, aided, single management school with 8 divisions.
 Present Manager is Sri.
 Sasi Chankramath.Smt.Mini.V.P.is the present headmistress.
 Nearly 150 students studying.

-Kallur Vadakkummuri is falling under the Grama Panchayat Kadukutty.
-Grama Panchayat Office is situated at the other side of the Chalakudy River.
+Kallur Vadakkummuri falls under the Grama Panchayat Kadukutty.
+The Grama Panchayat Office is situated on the other side of the Chalakudy River.
 Kallur Vadakkummuri is connected to NH47 through Palayam Parambu Bridge and Annamanada Pulikkakadavu Bridge over the Chalakudy River.

-There are so many old Hindu Temples in Kallur of which Gokunnathu (Shiva Temple), Chempikkadathu (Bhagavathi Temple) and Pathippathrikka (Shree Krishna Temple) are famous.
+There are many old Hindu Temples in Kallur, including famous examples such as the Gokunnathu (Shiva Temple), the Chempikkadathu (Bhagavathi Temple) and the Pathippathrikka (Shree Krishna Temple).